Shoulder Labral Tear

 Non-Operative Management

-Non-surgical treatment is appropriate for: - Degenerative labral fraying in older patients without instability - Partial or minimally displaced tears without significant mechanical symptoms - SLAP tears in non-throwing athletes and older patients (>35–40 years) where the biceps tendon rather than the labrum is the primary pain generator — these patients often respond better to non-operative care or biceps tenodesis than SLAP repair - First-time dislocations in older patients (>40 years) where recurrence risk is lower Non-operative management includes: - Physical therapy — rotator cuff and periscapular strengthening to optimize dynamic shoulder stability; scapular mechanics and neuromuscular control training - Activity modification — temporarily avoiding positions that provoke symptoms while strength is restored - Anti-inflammatory medications — NSAIDs for pain management during the acute phase - Subacromial or glenohumeral corticosteroid injection — for pain control and to facilitate PT participation; not a definitive treatment for structural labral tears
+Non-surgical treatment is appropriate for: Degenerative labral fraying in older patients without instability Partial or minimally displaced tears without significant mechanical symptoms SLAP tears in non-throwing athletes and older patients (>35–40 years) where the biceps tendon rather than the labrum is the primary pain generator — these patients often respond better to non-operative care or biceps tenodesis than SLAP repair First-time dislocations in older patients (>40 years) where recurrence risk is lower Non-operative management includes: Physical therapy — rotator cuff and periscapular strengthening to optimize dynamic shoulder stability; scapular mechanics and neuromuscular control training Activity modification — temporarily avoiding positions that provoke symptoms while strength is restored Anti-inflammatory medications — NSAIDs for pain management during the acute phase Subacromial or glenohumeral corticosteroid injection — for pain control and to facilitate PT participation; not a definitive treatment for structural labral tears

 Bankart Repair (Shoulder Instability)

 Arthroscopic suture anchor repair of the anterior-inferior glenoid labrum to restore the primary capsuloligamentous restraint against anterior dislocation.
-Appropriate when glenoid bone loss is below 20–25% — above that, the Latarjet is preferred.
+Appropriate when glenoid bone loss is below 20–25%.
+Above that, the Latarjet is preferred.

 Click for more Surgical ProcedureSLAP Repair

 Arthroscopic suture anchor repair of the superior glenoid labrum (SLAP) for overhead athletes with symptomatic type II tears.
-Patient selection is critical — biceps tenodesis is preferred for patients over 35 or with concurrent biceps pathology.
+Patient selection is critical.
+Biceps tenodesis is preferred for patients over 35 or with concurrent biceps pathology.

-Click for more Surgical ProcedureShoulder Arthroscopy (Diagnostic & Operative)
+Click for more Surgical ProcedureArthroscopic Labral Repair

-Click for moreFrequently Asked Questions
+Frequently Asked Questions

 Do I need surgery for a labral tear?